Codium-ai/pr-agent/docs/docs/installation/index.md

 ## Qodo Merge 💎
 Qodo Merge, an app hosted by QodoAI for GitHub\GitLab\BitBucket, is also available.
 <br>
-With Qodo Merge, installation is as simple as adding the Qodo Merge app to your relevant repo.
+With Qodo Merge, installation is as simple as adding the Qodo Merge app to your relevant repositories.
 See [here](https://qodo-merge-docs.qodo.ai/installation/qodo_merge/) for more details.